keycloak/keycloak/misc/CrossDataCenter.md

 * If you updated the entity (EG. user) on Keycloak server on `site1` and you don't see that entity updated on the Keycloak server on `site2`, then the issue can be either in the replication of the synchronous database itself or just that Keycloak caches are not properly invalidated.
-You may try to temporarily disable the Keycloak caches as described [here](http://www.keycloak.org/docs/latest/server_installation/index.html#disabling-caching) to nail down if the issue is in replicated database.
+You may try to temporarily disable the Keycloak caches as described [here](http://www.keycloak.org/docs/latest/server_installation/index.html#disabling-caching) to nail down if the issue is at the database replication level.
 Also it may help to manually connect to the database and check if data are updated as expected.
-This is specific to every database, so we won't describe here.
+This is specific to every database, so we won't describe the details here.

 * Sometimes you may see the exceptions related to locks like this in JDG log: